-According to the National Institute on Drug Abuse, the genes that one is born with an account for about 50% of his or her risk of developing the addiction.
-Drug addiction and alcoholism traumatize the entire family, and trauma can affect an individual for a lifetime in the absence of intervention through a treatment program.
-Family members have to deal with great anxiety because they live in an environment marred by manipulation.
+Drug addiction and alcoholism traumatize the entire family, and trauma can affect an individual for a lifetime without intervention through a treatment program.
+According to the National Institute on Drug Abuse, the genes one is born with may account for about 50% of their risk of developing an addiction.
+In addition, family members have to deal with great anxiety because they live in an environment marred by manipulation.
 Sometimes they can even feel like they are losing their sense of self.

 The Dynamics of Family Addiction Treatment

 Substance abuse in parents leaves a negative experience in their children.
 Unfortunately, the situation has become so rampant that it has become a norm in many societies, especially in communities with low-income earners.
 A report by SAMHSA showed that at least 1 in every 8 children within the age range of 17 years and below lives with at least one parent living with a substance abuse disorder.

 Drug and alcohol addiction can, and often does, take a toll on those closest to us.
 This is the case irrespective of the number of individuals in the family suffering from addiction.
 In an effort to cope, families will start hiding the truth from others or lapse into denial of the problem.
 As a result, genuine connections are lost, unpleasant conversations are avoided, and our loved ones suffer from feelings of intense shame and guilt.
 These coping mechanisms are among the main obstacles that family addiction treatment faces.